npm/npm/doc/coding-style.md

 logging the same object over and over again is not helpful.
 Logs should report what's happening so that it's easier to track down where a fault occurs.

+Use appropriate log levels.
+The default log() function logs at the "info" level.
+See `npm help config` and search for "loglevel".

+## Case, naming, etc.

+Use lowerCamelCase for multiword identifiers when they refer to objects, functions, methods, members, or anything not specified in this section.

+Use UpperCamelCase for class names (things that you'd pass to "new").

+Use all-lower-hyphen-css-case for multiword filenames and config keys.

+Use named functions.
+They make stack traces easier to follow.

+Use CAPS_SNAKE_CASE for constants, things that should never change and are rarely used.

+Use a single uppercase letter for function names where the function would normally be anonymous, but needs to call itself recursively.
+It makes it clear that it's a "throwaway" function.